Understanding NF2 >

 6. Anemia is best treated when the actual reason for its development is found, which is best done with the help of a doctor.

-The amount of iron an individual needs each day typically depends on age, sex, and whether a mostly plant-based diet is consumed.
-A person with Iron Deficient Anemic as a result of poor iron absorption, or health issue will require more iron than listed numbers found.
+The amount of iron an individual needs each day typically depends on age, sex, and whether a plant-based diet is consumed.
+A person with Iron-Deficient Anemia due to poor iron absorption or a health issue will require more iron than the listed numbers.
 Talk to your doctor.

 4. Management Options